FeLiNa0/parallelly/README.md

     sleep8 'sleep 0.1' \
     sleep9 'sleep 0.1' \
     sleep0 'sleep 0.1'
-parallely will run 10 commands sequentially FORCE_SEQUENTIAL is set: Waiting for command sleep1 to finish FORCE_SEQUENTIAL is set: Waiting for command sleep2 to finish FORCE_SEQUENTIAL is set: Waiting for command sleep3 to finish
+parallelly will run 10 commands sequentially FORCE_SEQUENTIAL is set: Waiting for command sleep1 to finish FORCE_SEQUENTIAL is set: Waiting for command sleep2 to finish FORCE_SEQUENTIAL is set: Waiting for command sleep3 to finish